IBM System/370: Architecture details

 Great care was taken in order to ensure that further modifications to the architecture would remain compatible, at least as far as non-privileged programs were concerned.
 This philosophy predates the definition of the S/370 architecture and started with the S/360 architecture.
 If certain rules are adhered to, a program written for this architecture will run with the intended results on the successors of this architecture.

 Such an example is that the S/370 architecture specifies that the 64-bit PSW register bit number 32 has to be set to 0 and that doing otherwise leads to an exception.
 Subsequently, when the S/370-XA architecture was defined, it was stated that this bit would indicate whether the program was a program expecting a 24-bit address architecture or 31-bit address architecture.
 Thus, most programs that ran on the 24-bit architecture can still run on 31-bit systems; the 64-bit z/Architecture has an additional mode bit for 64-bit addresses, so that those programs, and programs that ran on the 31-bit architecture, can still run on 64-bit systems.

 However, not all of the interfaces can remain compatible.
 Emphasis was put on having non control programs (called problem state programs) remain compatible.
 Thus, operating systems have to be ported to the new architecture because the control interfaces can (and were) redefined in an incompatible way.
 For example, the I/O interface was redesigned in S/370-XA making S/370 program issuing I/O operations unusable as-is.

 S/370 replacement

 IBM replaced the System/370 line with the System/390 in the 1990s, and similarly extended the architecture from ESA/370 to ESA/390.
 This was a minor architectural change, and was upwards compatible.

-In 2000, the System/390 was replaced with the zSeries (now called IBM System z).
+In 2000, the System/390 was replaced with the zSeries (now called IBM Z).
 The zSeries mainframes introduced the 64-bit z/Architecture, the most significant design improvement since the 31-bit transition.
 All have retained essential backward compatibility with the original S/360 architecture and instruction set.